Updated July 11, 2023

-- The A.F cost is reduced with an increase in production efficiency of the company.
+- The A.F. cost is reduced with an increase in the company’s production efficiency.

 - Some companies may also take a stand that depreciation & amortization is a non-cash expenditure & hence has to be excluded from total fixed & only cash fixed costs may be considered.

 - In that scenarios, the A.F cost would be as follow: